 Istanbul has been a popular settlement since prehistoric times due to its special geographical location.
 The city has also served as the capital of great states such as Byzantium and the Ottoman Empire in the historical process.
 That is why there are several magnificent monumental structures in the city.

 Over time, the natural and architectural environment has created a unique cultural landscape.
-The historical peninsula silhouette which is the proof of the image of today’s Istanbul is actually integrity that has survived many changes over time and carries the traces of different periods and different cultures in Istanbul’s history.
-You can learn more about the architecture of Istanbul here.
+The historical peninsula silhouette which is the proof of the image of today’s Istanbul is integrity that has survived many changes over time and carries the traces of different periods and different cultures in Istanbul’s history.

 How Do Historical Buildings Affect Architecture of Istanbul?